 NOTE: These webpages brought to you by the Las Vegas Marian Information Center.
 With gratitude to the Discalced Carmelites for allowing us to share their photographs on the construction of the Monastery of the Carmel in Valparaiso, Nebraska

-For information, regarding Discalced Carmelite Sisters, serving the Diocese of Lincoln, in Valparaiso, Nebraska, their daughterhouses in Elysburg, Pennsylvania and latest foundation in Diocese of Oakland, California , which is shortly moving to Kensington, CA (2015) to their permanent foundation, kindly communicate all inquiries by mail only:
+For information, regarding Discalced Carmelite Sisters, serving the Diocese of Lincoln, in Valparaiso, Nebraska, their daughterhouses in Elysburg, Pennsylvania and latest foundation/daughterhouse in Diocese of Oakland, California .
+They have moved to Kensington, CA - their permanent foundation.
+Kindly communicate all inquiries by mail only:

 Prioress, Reverend Mother Teresa of Jesus, OCD, Carmel of Jesus, Mary and Joseph